Assembling your view…

 City data is refreshed monthly from Census Bureau population estimates, Zillow rent and home price indices, BLS salary data, and Tax Foundation tax rates.
 Last updated: 2026.

-The median home price in Charleston is $581,145, which is 6.5× the local median income.
-Most median-income households would stretch to buy at this ratio.
+The median home price in Columbia is $226,769, which is 4.1× the local median income.
+It's on the edge of affordability for median-income households.
 The national median home price is $467,370.

 South Carolina has a 6.4% state income tax rate.
 Combined state and local sales tax averages 7.44%, and the effective property tax rate is 0.52%.